dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Everyone Firewall Rule](images/10080-EveryoneFirewallRule.png)

-1. Go ahead and take a minute to document all of your SQL Database and SQL Server related information in the **[myresources.txt](./myresources.txt)** file.
+1. Go ahead and take a minute to document all of your SQL Database and SQL Server related information in the "**[myresources.txt](./myresources.txt)**" file.

     ![Document SQL](images/10085-DocumentSQL.png)

 1. Now that we have the database created, we need to create the database objects inside it.
-To do that, we'll use Visual Studio Code, and the "vscode-mssql" extension.
+To do that, we'll use Visual Studio Code, and the "**mssql**" extension.
 Ensure "**Visual Studio Code**" is open to the "**HOLs/**" as instructed previously.

     ![HOLs Folder Open in VS Code](images/10090-HOLsFolderInCode.png)